1798bebe/Statistical-Research-with-R/README.md

 The final report is available here: [📘 Final Report (PDF, 70 pages)](https://github.com/1798bebe/Statistical-Research-with-R/blob/main/documents/final_report.pdf)

-(Note: This research began on March 13th and is complete as of May 1, 2025, but may undergo minor updates.)
+(Note: This research began on March 13th and is complete as of May 1, 2025, but may undergo subtle updates if corrections are identified.)

 ## Summary of Work